gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/api.rst

 API
 ===

-This is both the base types that are used to implement the API (BLE Setting, Ble Status, etc.) and the version-specific API's themselves.
+These are both the base types that are used to implement the API (BLE Setting, Ble Status, etc.) and the version-specific API's themselves.

 Since the API is configured (by version) dynamically after a connection is formed, these should not be imported